skyagarwal/searchv2/README.md

 npm run web:dev
 ```

-It proxies to the API at http://localhost:3100.
-Make sure your Nest API is running and indices are seeded.
+It proxies to the API via Traefik (http://localhost:80).
+Make sure your Docker stack is running.

 If the CDC consumer runs on host, export KAFKA_BROKER=localhost:9092 before starting it.
 If you see the frontend but suggestions are empty, verify indices with `_cat/indices` and re-run the index scripts.